-$\hfill\square$ You go to a network provider to get the additional care. □ -or- The additional care you get is considered "urgently needed services" and you follow the rules for getting this urgent care (for more information about this, see Section 3.2 below). rules for getting this digent care (for more information about this, see Section 3.2 below).
+- You go to a network provider to get the additional care. - -or- The additional care you get is considered "urgently needed services" and you follow the rules for getting this urgent care (for more information about this, see Section 3.2 below).